ryanwyg/Chicago-Data-Package/README.md

 this project, I further developed an open Chicago data package from a past GIS 3 class.

-This is a continuation of Clyde Schwarb’s Chicago Data Package project for GIS 3.
+This is a continuation of Clyde Schwarb’s Chicago Data Package (<a href="https://github.com/cschwab1/chicagodatapackage" class="uri">https://github.com/cschwab1/chicagodatapackage</a>) project for GIS 3.
 Clyde is an undergraduate at the University of Chicago studying geography and environmental and urban studies.
 A year ago, Clyde initated this project to “provide a starting point for those interested in learning geocomputation with R using real Chicago data”, and “building a larger collection of civic data for academic and amateur, journalist and researcher, non-profit and concerned citizens